-What does that have to do with the ethical issues in poverty reduction?
-We think that at least three points are important to make.
+What is to be done with the ethical issues in poverty reduction?
+In this regard, at least three points are important to make.

 Firstly, it is necessary to define and measure poverty in order to know what poverty reduction is in the first place.
-If we confine poverty to income poverty like the 1.25\$ a day line of the World Bank, then the most effective, maybe the only possible, measure of poverty reduction would be to raise the daily income of these people.
+If poverty is confined to income poverty like the 1.25\$ a day line of the World Bank, then the most effective, may be the only possible, measure of poverty reduction would be to raise the daily income of these people.
 This would be effective regardless if that income raise comes from state benefits, development aid or labour.
 If one agrees that poverty is not only about income but a multidimensional phenomenon that also has something to do with health, housing, education or participation then poverty reduction would also be more complex.
 An increase in income will affect some of these areas but not all.
 A child who has no opportunity to go to school or is not allowed to go because she is a girl would still be poor - at least in that dimension - even if the income of her parents rises.